TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

 key *examples_newcontentcsv* in this example.

 We want to output comma separated values (CSV) stored in the field bodytext.
-As different programms use different separators to store CSV we want to make the separator configurable.
+As different programs use different separators to store CSV we want to make the separator configurable.